Meron and Rabbi Shimon bar Yochai (Rashbi)

 Roman mausoleum said to be the tomb of Shammai seen on the way to Shema.

-• Facing the entrance to Rashbi’s tomb, turn to the left and proceed behind the building.
+Starting in the main parking lot and facing the entrance to Rashbi’s tomb, turn to the left and proceed behind the building.
 You will immediately see the presumed burial cave of the 1st century sage Hillel the Elder.
-This is a medieval tradition and there are no texts to support it.
+Its identification is a medieval tradition and there are no texts to support it.
 One cannot enter the cave and other than a non-conspicuous notice one would have difficulty even knowing that such a tradition exists.
 Proceed down the hill on a gravel footpath with stairs and railings.

-• At the bottom of the stairway turn to the right on the paved path.
-Continue to the first turning on the left marked by a short green metal pole with a Schvil Yisrael marking next to the path and two concrete structures on the other side of the road.
+At the bottom of the stairway turn to the right on the paved path.
+Turn onto the first turning on the left marked by a short green metal pole with a Schvil Yisrael marking next to the path and two concrete structures on the other side of the road.

 This was a Jewish village in the Roman/Byzantine period.
-It has been given the name Shema just so that it has a name, but it has not been identified with any Jewish village of that period.
+It has been given the name Shema so that it has a name, but it has not been identified with any Jewish village of that period.
 An interesting suggestion is that this could be the village of Tekoa.
 There were two places in Israel called Tekoa.
-One was to the south of Jerusalem on the edge of the Judean Desert, and this is where the prophet Amos lived.
+One was south of Jerusalem at the edge of the Judean Desert, and this is where the prophet Amos lived.
 There was also a Tekoa in the Galilee whose location is unknown.
 We do know, though, that Rashbi had a beis midrash or study hall in Tekoa.
-The synagogue here was built at the beginning of the 4th century CE on the foundations of an earlier synagogue from the 3rd century, and was in use until the 6th century.
+The synagogue ruins you see were built at the beginning of the 4th century CE on the foundations of an earlier synagogue from the 3rd century, and it remained in use until the 6th century.
 Interestingly, the synagogue faced towards the east, as did its ark, and not towards Jerusalem.
 There are a few other synagogues in the Galilee like this.

 Map of hike from Meron to the ruins of Shema